-Tell me a little bit about yourself?"I am a Marriage and Family Therapist in private practice for 20 years in Sonoma.
+Tell me a little bit about yourself?"I am a Marriage and Family Therapist in private practice for 20 years in Oakland, San Francisco, and Sonoma.
 I work mostly with adults, both individually and as couples.
 I've always loved working with people to help them in their relationships, as well as with any parenting issues that might come up.
 I also do a lot of work with people who are hoping to get into a strong, committed relationship and want help with dating."

 What are common communication mistakes that married couples make?

 "There are several fairly common mistakes that couples (whether married or not) make.
 One is, they forget to use "I messages" and go into blaming right off the bat.
 An example of an I message is, "When you don't call me to let me know when you're leaving work, I feel less cared for".
 Notice there is no accusation about why the partner didn't call; "just the facts" is the best way to start.
 Also, the "I" is followed by a feeling, which can't be contested; your feelings are your feelings, and are not wrong or bad.
 So the formula to memorize is When you (blank), I feel (blank).
 This ideally will be followed by a request.
 Using the previous example the request might be: "Would you please let me know as soon as you know when you'll be able to leave your work?" and it can also be helpful to say how this would help both people, e.g. "That way I'd feel more cared for, and I wouldn't be irritable when you get home".
 If every couple could get these "I statements" down, they'd have a much easier relationship."